-Lack of indoor plumbing, as it is called in the CEJST data, measures the percentage of homes with incomplete indoor kitchens or plumbing.
+IHWA, called lack of indoor plumbing in the CEJST data, measures the percentage of homes with incomplete indoor kitchens or plumbing.
 The Department of Housing and Urban Development (HUD) receives detailed data from the American Community Survey (ACS) on the number of households that lack indoor kitchens or plumbing.
 The ACS reports households that have incomplete plumbing and those with incomplete kitchens separately, and HUD combines them as a part of their Comprehensive Housing Affordability Strategy (CHAS) Data (Department of Housing and Urban Development, n.d.).
 The ACS data is a five-year moving average from 2014-2018 at the census tract level.
 According to the U.S. Census Bureau, households with incomplete plumbing are those that lack at least one of the following characteristics: hot and cold piped water, bathtub or shower, and flushable toilet; whereas households with incomplete kitchens are those that lack a sink with a faucet, stove or gas range, and/or a refrigerator (U.S. Department of Commerce, 2015).
 These criteria are combined by the ACS so that if a household is missing any of these characteristics, they are identified as lacking complete kitchen or plumbing.
 CEQ then uses the percentage of households in each census tract with incomplete kitchen or plumbing from HUD’s CHAS.
-For simplicity, this study refers to households with incomplete indoor kitchens or indoor plumbing as households with incomplete plumbing.
+For simplicity, this study refers to households with incomplete indoor kitchens or indoor plumbing as households with IHWA.